Friendship and Brain Health: Cultivating Lifelong Cognitive Benefits

 In light of this, here are some points worth considering:

-• Digital Detox: Disconnecting from digital devices periodically can help us reconnect with our real-world environment and foster deeper interpersonal relationships.
+• Digital Detox: Disconnecting from digital devices periodically can help us reconnect with our real-world and foster deeper interpersonal relationships.

 • Quality over Quantity: It’s essential to foster quality relationships rather than accumulating an extensive list of digital acquaintances.